 So from the Dibona hut go in the direction of the Giussani hut.
 The direction should be obvious and visible from the car parking.

 At the Giussani hut, when you are alone in the morning, it can be easy to miss the direction.
-I did this mistake, and have seen some other people doing the same later when I descending the summit.
+I made this mistake, and I have seen other people doing the same later when I was descending from the summit.

 Namely, I went up in the picture shown below.
 The reason is that there is some path visible in the scree, but when you get there you will find yourself on ledges and realize that this is not the route.
 What you have to do is to go diagonally in the west direction.